h2oai/datatable/README.md

 Make sure that you have the
 [Clang + Llvm-4.0](http://releases.llvm.org/download.html#4.0.0) combined package
-installed even if you already both clang and llvm installed at version 4.0 already.
+installed even if you have both clang and llvm installed at version 4.0 already.
 Python seems to need them together in one path.
 Then set up environment variable `LLVM4` so that it points to the location of this package.

 On Ubuntu that means:
-  1. Click the link above and using your browser download the pre-built binary; e.g. clang+llvm-4.0.0-x86_64-linux-gnu-ubuntu-16.10.tar.xz
+  1. Click the link above and using your browser download the pre-built binary; e.g. `clang+llvm-4.0.0-x86_64-linux-gnu-ubuntu-16.10.tar.xz`
-  2. Move that .tar.xz file to /opt
+  2. Move that `.tar.xz` file to `/opt`
+  3. `cd /opt`
-  3. In /opt, sudo tar xvf clang+llvm-4.0.0-x86_64-linux-gnu-ubuntu-16.10.tar.xz
+  4. `sudo tar xvf clang+llvm-4.0.0-x86_64-linux-gnu-ubuntu-16.10.tar.xz`
-  4. export LLVM4=/opt/clang+llvm-4.0.0-x86_64-linux-gnu-ubuntu-16.10
+  5. `export LLVM4=/opt/clang+llvm-4.0.0-x86_64-linux-gnu-ubuntu-16.10`

 You will also need to have Python 3.6 as your default python.
 The easiest way is to set up a virtual environment: